Starting on Nov. 30, Giving Tuesday will kick off the official charity season, prompting people to

 National Black Food And Justice Alliance in advocating for Black farmers with petitions like this one on Color of Change.
 4 Support Mental Health Awareness

-donate to the New York Coalition for Asian American Mental Health, which has continued to host virtual events to promote mental health awareness and support (and for folks to enjoy themselves playing Among Us) during COVID-19.
+New York Coalition for Asian American Mental Health, which has continued to host events to promote mental health awareness and support (and for folks to enjoy themselves playing Among Us) during COVID-19.
 You can also donate to GirlTrek, a movement to promote the physical and mental health of Black women and girls.
 Want to focus on promoting youth mental health this holiday season?
 There's always The Trevor Project, which offers crisis intervention and support to LGBTQ+ youth in crisis.
 5 Help Cancel Student Debt 6 Support Disability Justice

 inequities facing people with disabilities across the U.S. are far from new occurrences, the pandemic has brought these issues front and center.
 The National Black Disability Coalition (NBDC) promotes disability justice through civil rights movement-inspired advocacy, and with unique opportunities like scholarships for Black high school students with disabilities.
-Donating to NBDC can help keep their virtual COVID-19 programming afloat, including anti-racism trainings for other disability justice organizations.
+Donating to NBDC can help keep their virtual programming afloat, including anti-racism trainings for other disability justice organizations.

 Looking to donate your time rather than your cash?
 Consider

 volunteering for Protest Access, which needs help with transcribing, captioning, and providing video support to anti-racism and Black Lives Matter media materials so they can be accessible to all folks.
 7 Support Immigration Rights

 Immigrant Defense Project works year-round to help defend communities from U.S. Immigration and Customs Enforcement (ICE) raids and support lawsuits that seek to protect immigrants from deportations.
 You can donate here to support justice in immigration policies.